Who we are

 Track Record

-• Protected 28 beautiful places covering over 35,000 hectares of land.
-In addition to protecting wildlife and their habitat, these areas store carbon, help prevent drought and flooding, and provide human health, recreation and cultural benefits
+• Protected 58 beautiful places covering over 114,000 hectares of land.
+In addition to protecting wildlife and their habitat, these areas store carbon, help prevent drought and flooding, and provide human health, recreation and cultural benefits.

-• Launched a Park Ambassador program providing youth-led programming and engagement activities to over 250,000 park visitors in BC's parks
+• Launched the Discover Parks Ambassador program providing youth-led programming and engagement to nearly 470,000 park visitors in BC's parks.

-• Inspired British Columbians to make over 25 million observations of nature
+• Inspired British Columbians to make over 30 million observations of nature.

-In addition to these results, the combined track record of board members and staff includes creating and running companies valued at over $5 billion; experience at senior levels in government agencies; mediating significant conservation initiatives including the Great Bear Rainforest Agreement, the Canadian Boreal Forest Agreement, Wild Salmon Policy, and the BC Climate Leadership Team; and leading campaigns to create over four million hectares of parks in BC.
+Our board members and staff bring extensive experience and a proven capacity for large-scale impact.
+Together, they’ve successfully created and managed companies valued at over $5 billion, held senior leadership roles in government agencies, and played pivotal roles in landmark conservation efforts such as the Great Bear Rainforest Agreement, the Canadian Boreal Forest Agreement, the Wild Salmon Policy, and the BC Climate Leadership Team.
+Additionally, they’ve led campaigns resulting in the creation of over four million hectares of parks in British Columbia, demonstrating their commitment and expertise in achieving ambitious conservation goals.

 The Foundation's Annual Report can be downloaded here.
 For copies of previous reports, please email info@bcparksfoundation.ca.
 The Foundation retains an auditor for its financial statements.